Junior guard Rahdir Hicks (above) and Malvern Prep are on the verge of running away with the Inter-Ac. (Photo: Josh Verlin/CoBL)

 If it’s not Wissahickon or Abington, It could be Council Rock South (11-5, 5-2), which still has to play Bensalem (@ Bensalem, Jan.
 28, 7:30 PM) and against Pennsbury (4-3) and William Tennent (@ Tennent, Feb.
 4, 7:00 PM), any or all of which could make or break the Golden Hawks’ ability to get to the final bracket.
 No matter what, for any of the two-or-three loss teams, it’s clear: the margin for error is extremely slim.

 Tag(s): Home Rich's Page High School Friends' Schools Academy New Church Friends' Central George School Germantown Friends Shipley School Westtown School Inter-Ac Episcopal Ac.
 Germantown Ac.
 Haverford School Malvern Prep Pac-10 PAC-10 Frontier Phoenixville Pope John Paul II Pottstown PAC-10 Liberty Methacton Norristown Spring-Ford Public League A Constitution Imhotep Lincoln Math, Civics & Sci.
-Sankofa Simon Gratz Public League B Overbrook Public League C Olney Palumbo Public League D Future SLA Beeber Public League E Esperanza Suburban One SOL American Abington Cheltenham Plymouth Whitemarsh Wissahickon SOL Continental Central Bucks West Pennridge Souderton SOL National Bensalem Council Rock S. William Tennent Public League
+Sankofa Simon Gratz Public League B Overbrook Public League C Olney Palumbo Public League D Future SLA Beeber Public League E Esperanza Suburban One SOL Liberty Abington Cheltenham Plymouth Whitemarsh Wissahickon SOL Colonial Central Bucks West Pennridge Souderton SOL Patriot Bensalem Council Rock S. William Tennent Public League